nhan2k0/xtremedia1.2/README.md

 - Configure database in `includes/config.php` for correct database username, db name

 ## Note
-- This believe to be 1.2 although the homepage said 1.1 (every known issue which happened in 1.1.1 has been fixed in this version)
+- This believe to be 1.2 although the homepage said 1.1
 - Instuctions and changelog can be found in `hongdan.txt`
 - Old codebase, use at your own risk
 - This repo is meant for preserve